 You and your doctor should talk about how long you need to take citalopram before you begin treatment with the medication.

 People who have had low mood or depression more than once may need to take citalopram for a couple of years or more.
 This is to stop themselves experiencing depression or low mood again.

 Never stop the tablets suddenly because this may make you more at risk of experiencing low mood.

 Speak to your doctor if you want to stop taking citalopram.

 Your doctor needs to know if...

-You need to talk to your doctor or pharmacist before starting treatment with citalopram if any of the following apply to you:
+You need to talk to your doctor or pharmacist before starting treatment with citalopram if you have or have ever had any of the following:

 - liver disease

 - diabetes (you may need an adjustment of your antidiabetic therapy)

 - epilepsy or a history of seizures or fits